It’s hard to get into diving without hearing the word nitrox thrown around. So what’s the fuss about scuba diving with nitrox?

 Most divers dive with the same air we breathe on the surface… it’s just compressed to fit about 80 cubic feet worth of air into a cylinder that’s really only 0.39 cubic feet (for the standard “aluminum 80” cylinder).
 The air we breathe at the surface and in our tanks is approximately 21% oxygen, 78% nitrogen and 1% argon (with a very small percentage of other gasses).
 To simplify things, we usually lump together the argon and nitrogen and say air has 79% nitrogen.

 In recreational diving, we avoid the need for decompression stops by limiting the amount of nitrogen that gets absorbed into our blood and body tissues by limiting depth and time underwater.
+The time we’re allowed to stay underwater is called the no-stop or no-decompression limit.

 A relatively simple way to extend this time underwater is to dive with a breathing gas that contains less nitrogen.